-The Book of Psalms is one of the most beloved of the writings in the Bible.
-Its compositions are expressions of the human heart and the spirit of man.
-Throughout there is a seeking to commune with God.
-Emotions range from sorrow to joy, from despair to hope, from unyielding faith to jubilant gratitude.
+The Book of Psalms is one of the most popular of the writings in the Bible.
+It reflects the expressions of the human heart and the spirit of man.
+Throughout this range of passion there is a seeking to commune with God.
+The emotions stem from sorrow and extend to joy, from despair to hope, and from faith to gratitude.

-Most of the Psalms are credited to David who rose from being a shepherd boy to warrior King of the combined territories of Judah and Israel.
-His fervency in worship was so great that he became known as a man after the LORD’s own heart.
-[1 Samuel 13:14; Acts 13:22] But there are other authors as well.
-Moses is one, Solomon another, and others from among the musicians assigned to minister to God around the clock.
+Most of the Psalms are credited to David who was anointed from the watch-care of a shepherd boy to triumphant warrior King over the combined territories of Judah and Israel.
+His fervor in worship was so great that he became known as a man after God’s own heart.
+[1 Samuel 13:14; Acts 13:22] Other authors credited include Moses, Solomon and several from among the musicians assigned to minister around the clock to God.

-The Psalms are divided into subdivisions, which are also referred to as books:
+The Psalms are comprised of subdivisions, which are also referred to as books:

-That is how these poem/songs will be categorized on this site.
-If you were to read one per day, it would take you five months to complete the book.
-Our friends at First Union Baptist Church chose a 90-day reading plan.
-It can be downloaded at FirstUnionBC.org.
-You can download a 1-150 Reading Checklist here.
+Each book/division has a page on this site.
+If you were to read one Psalm per day, it would take you five months to complete the entire collection.
+A 90-day reading plan has been devised for your convenience.
+Download your Reading Checklist here.

-The Psalms are distinctly Hebraic, and there will be many references to them as they originated.
-However, these works are timeless, so we will also reference both classic commentaries and contemporary applications.
+The Psalms have a distinction from Hebraic culture, and you will find many such references as they originated.
+However, the works are also universal and timeless, so we will also reference both classic commentaries and contemporary applications.